Stuycs-K/project03-final-09-wasp/DEVLOG.md

 # Dev Log:

-This document must be updated daily by EACH group member.
+This document must be updated daily by EACH group member... even if there is only 1.

 ## Patrick Was